alibaba/spring-ai-alibaba/spring-ai-alibaba-graph/spring-ai-alibaba-graph-core/src/site/markdown/how-tos/tool-calling-errors.md

 This is a fine default in many cases, but there are cases where custom fallbacks may be better.

-For example, the below tool requires as input a list of elements of a specific length - tricky for a small model!
-We'll also intentionally avoid pluralizing `topic` to trick the model into thinking it should pass a string:
+For example, the below tool requires as input a list of elements of a specific length - tricky for a small modelCOnfig!
+We'll also intentionally avoid pluralizing `topic` to trick the modelCOnfig into thinking it should pass a string:

 ```typescript